Tennessee beats South Carolina 41-21 without Maurer

 South Carolina: The Gamecocks simply couldn’t cover Jennings and Callaway.
 Their offense also fell apart after halftime.
 South Carolina now can only lose once more the rest of the season to become bowl eligible with Vanderbilt, No. 21 Appalachian State, Texas A&M and No. 4 Clemson left on the schedule.

-Tennessee: The Vols overcame Maurer’s absence and boosted their bowl hopes because their best players delivered big-time performances.
+Tennessee: The Vols boosted their bowl hopes because their best players delivered big-time performances.
 Jennings and Callaway are Tennessee’s top two playmakers on offense, and both came up huge.
-Darrell Taylor, the team’s top pass rusher, had two sacks and broke up a fourth-down pass before getting hurt early in the fourth quarter.
-Daniel Bituli, the Vols’ top tackler in 2017 and 2018, blocked a punt and pounced on the ball in the end zone for Tennessee’s final touchdown.
+Darrell Taylor had two sacks and broke up a fourth-down pass before getting hurt early in the fourth quarter.
+Daniel Bituli had 15 stops and blocked a punt and pounced on the ball in the end zone for Tennessee’s final touchdown.

 UP NEXT